 - Bell hooks, Choosing the Margin as Space of Radical Openness

-Sites of Remembrance and Notations for Locating Home juxtaposes personal and familial imagery with historical – to articulate diasporic distance and placemaking to those distanced from their homeland.
-The images construct a fractured narrative that cannot be entirely understood due to the destruction of ancestral knowledge and the gaps in the archive.
-The imagery becomes a form of rememory acknowledging the interconnectedness of Black and Asian comunities and histories.
+Sites of Remembrance and Notations for Locating Home juxtaposes familial imagery with historical – to articulate diasporic distance and placemaking to those exiled from their homeland.
+The images construct a fractured narrative that cannot be entirely understood due to the displacement and destruction of ancestral knowledges and archives.
+The imagery becomes a form of rememory acknowledging the interconnectedness of Black and Asian communities and histories.

-Photographs are partially buried within soil tiles made from Virginia, California, and Hawaiian soil arranged in the approximate size of a twin-sized bed.
+Photographs are partially buried within soil tiles made from Virginia, California, and Hawaiian soil arranged on top a plinth the approximate size of a twin-sized bed.
 A portion of the imagery references the first significant wave of Korean immigrants to the United States.
 Promised an opportunity to escape religious persecution and poverty, Koreans arrived to find themselves exploited by Hawaii’s sugar barons in 1903.
 The sugar cultivated by immigrant labor in Hawaii supplied the California and Hawaii distribution company in Crockett, California.
-By positioning this event, in parallel to photographs of the artist's family history as a second-generation Afro-Asian woman growing up in rural Virginia (and former confederate capital) with a Korean immigrant mother raised by Black military father, and Black father, Rogers asks the viewer to consider the ephemeral ways in which many traditions, stories, and ways of knowing preserved in Black, Brown, and Indigenous communities becomes visible in intangible ways due to colonization and American imperialism.
+By positioning this event, in parallel to photographs of the artist's family history as a second-generation Afro-Asian woman growing up in rural Virginia (and former confederate capital) with a Korean immigrant mother raised by Black military father, and Black father herself, Rogers asks the viewer to consider the ephemeral ways in which many traditions, stories, and ways of knowing preserved in Black, Brown, and Indigenous communities becomes visible in intangible ways due to colonization and American imperialism.
 What might Black ecologies tell us about survivants, soveriegnty, and freedom?
 Methods of remembering that cannot be held but are protected through the land and within the people themselves.
 Counter-hegemonic methods of being that create spaces of Black freedom, cultural experimentation, multi-ethnicsolidarity, multi-species kinship, and insurgent social (re)production.